 Occupational Health and Safety Code requires an employer to do everything that can be done to ensure that staff members are safe, healthy, and productive.
 Lifeguards are part of an occupational group known to be at increased risk for high intensity UV exposure.
 Sun protection for aquatic staff is also a requirement of the Lifesaving Society’s Safety Standards for public pools and beaches.

 There are resources available that can help you support and promote sun protection:

 - Check out the Canadian Skin Cancer Foundation website for their Sun Safety Education.

 - View the Lifeguard Sun Safety Fact Sheet for tips on how to protect yourself.

 - Take a look at Alberta Health Services program ‘Be Sunsible’ on protecting outdoor workers with personal protective equipment.

 Together, aquatic facility managers and lifeguards are uniquely suited to promote sun safety.
 As a team, you can influence behaviour change by role modeling sun protection for swimmers.
-The day of the sun-soaked lifeguard has come and gone.
 Research now shows that a “base tan” does not protect you from the sun, and that just one severe sun burn can increase your risk of developing skin cancer.